br4ndonlo0/FlatMatch/README.md

 - Node.js 18–20 (Windows supported). npm ≥ 9
 - A MongoDB connection string (Atlas or local)
 - OneMap credentials (recommended) or a static token
+ - Add your machine's IP to MongoDB Atlas (Project → Network Access → Add IP) so your dev app can connect.

 ### Setup